balenaltd/handbook/docs/glossary.md

 'The process of defining the elements of a system such as the architecture, modules and components, the different interfaces of those components and the data that goes through that system.'
 Watch [Nicky Case's talk 'Seeing in Systems'](https://longnow.org/seminars/02017/aug/07/seeing-whole-systems/) to get a clear understanding of how to visualise systems and how they work.
 Alternatively read

 ## T

-### teamOS
-**(balena specific term)**
-A loop at balena.
-In traditional organisations this would be akin to HR.
-The intention of teamOS is to build products and processes that support the people within the team.

 ### testbot
 **(balena specific term)**